mhdawson/arduino-esp8266/MqttIRSender/README.md

 This device provides a simple IR sender.
-It does not know about any specific codes, instead the raw timing information is sent through mqtt and the device simple sends out codes based on those timings.
+It does not know about any specific codes, instead the raw timing information is sent through mqtt and the device simply sends out codes based on those timings.
 This approach allows the device itself to be quite simple, while being able to control a large range of devices with